ReactiveX/RxJava/DESIGN.md

 ##### Subject

 A "hot", push-based data source that allows a producer to emit events to it and consumers to subscribe to events in a multicast manner.
-It is "hot" because consumers subscribing to it does not cause side-effects, or affect the data flow in any way.
+It is "hot" because consumers subscribing to it does not cause side effects, or affect the data flow in any way.
 It is push-based and reactive because the producer is fully in charge.

 A `Subject` is used to decouple unsubscription.
 Termination is fully in the control of the producer. `onError` and `onComplete` are still terminal events.
 `Subject`s are stateful and retain their terminal state (for replaying to all/future subscribers).